3V3 Information

 • Each division will consist of 4 teams

 • Each team will consist of a minimum of 4 skaters and a maximum of 9 skaters (10 for 8U division).
-Teams may be entered as a combined unit, and/or teams will be created by program management from individual registrations.
-See the last page for full details on entering teams.
+Teams may be entered as a combined unit, and/or teams will be created by the Youth Hockey Coordinator from individual registrations.

-• Peaks Youth Hockey administration can add independent players to any team until the maximum number of skaters is reached.
+• Independent players will be added to any team until the maximum number of skaters is reached.

-• Once registered players may fill a reams roster.
-No substitute players are allowed.
+• Only registered players may fill a team's roster.
+No substitute players are allowed

 • Each team will have a volunteer coach or coaches.
 Coaches are to be on skates and remain in the neutral zone during the games.
 Coaches must wear helmets on the ice!